k3s-io/k3s-ansible/inventory/sample/group_vars/README.md

 - **ha_cluster_method**: specifies the method of clustering to use for the virtual IP.
 The methods implemented today are:
     1. `external` - requires a load-balancer external to the cluster
     2. `kube-vip` - [https://kube-vip.io](https://kube-vip.io), arp-based daemonset using leader election
     3. `keepalived` - all *k3s* servers are configured with [keepalived](https://www.redhat.com/sysadmin/keepalived-basics) to manage a VRRP instance

+- **ha_k3s_token**: specifies k3s token used by hosts to join the cluster

 ## Install Variables